This post includes affiliate links.

 - a corresponding hook (I used a 5.0mm)

 - tapestry or yarn needle

-So unless you are left handed or can crochet left handed you will need to either learn to crochet left handed or crochet the below instructions backwards (like the crab stitch), so the DNA will turn the correct way.
+So unless you are left-handed or can crochet left-handed you will need to either learn to crochet left-handed or crochet the below instructions backward (like the crab stitch), so the DNA will turn the correct way.

 - make a chain in the length of your desire (for a DNA bracelet I used 23 chains)

 - starting from the second chain from the hook crochet 3 dc in each chain, until the last chain where you crochet 3 dc, ch 1, 1 sc, ch 1, 3 dc all in the same stitch

 - now you work your way backwards, in each chain crochet 3 dc again

 - sl st when you reached the end

 If you feel the tension is too tight and it does not look right, try doing 2 dc’s instead of 3 dc’s.
 That might help 🙂